 With a busy week behind you and the weekend within reach, there’s no shame in taking things a bit easy on Friday afternoon.
-With this in mind, every Friday TriplePundit will give you a fun, easy read on a topic you care about.
+With this in mind, every Friday TriplePundit will give you an easy read on a topic you care about.
 So, take a break from those endless email threads, and spend five minutes catching up on the latest trends in sustainability and business.

 Palm oil is quickly becoming a hot-button issue in the sustainability space, and for good reason.
 The growth in palm oil plantations is among the most serious causes of deforestation in tropical regions.
-(For more on the issue, check out these posts from Phil Covington's recent trip to Indonesia.)

 As consumers become more aware of palm oil-related deforestation, a select few companies are leading the charge and making bold commitments to sustainable sourcing.
 There's still more work to be done, but this week we're happy to give these 10 companies a well-deserved pat on the back.